Topological aspects of the dynamical moduli space of rational maps

 Accordingly, our goal in this paper is to study the topology of $\mathcal{M}_d$.
 In the case of quadratic rational maps, the features of $\mathcal{M}_2$ have previously been extensively studied by Milnor \cite{MR1246482}.
 In particular, he identified $\mathcal{M}_2$ with $\mathbb{C}^2$ through dynamical methods.
 This identification was then generalized by Silverman \cite{MR1635900} who used Geometric Invariant Theory to construct $\mathcal{M}_d$ as an integral affine scheme over $\mathbb{Z}$ and identify $\mathcal{M}_2$ with the affine plane $\mathbb{A}^2$.
-Our main theorems can be viewed as topological extensions of these results to higher degrees: \begin{thmx} If the integer $d$ is greater than $1$, then $\mathcal{M}_d$ is rationally acyclic. \end{thmx} \begin{thmx} If the integer $d$ is greater than $1$, then \end{thmx} In particular, using the rational Hurewicz theorem (cf. Klaus and Kreck \cite{MR2055050}) we deduce: \begin{corollary*} If the integer $d$ is even, then $\mathcal{M}_d$ is rationally weakly contractible. \end{corollary*}
+Our first two main theorems can be viewed as topological extensions of these results to higher degrees: \begin{thmx} If the integer $d$ is greater than $1$, then $\mathcal{M}_d$ is rationally acyclic. \end{thmx} \begin{thmx} If the integer $d$ is greater than $1$, then \end{thmx} In particular, using the rational Hurewicz theorem, we deduce that $\mathcal{M}_d$ is rationally weakly contractible if $d$ is even.

 It should be remarked at this point that the moduli space $\mathcal{M}_d$ was shown to be rational as a variety by Levy \cite{MR2741188} and that the point counts of $\mathcal{M}_d$ and $\mathbb{A}^{2d-2}$ are known to agree over all finite fields by work of Gunther and West \cite{MRGuntherWestUnpublished}.
 From this perspective, our results enhance the similarities between the topological invariants of $\mathcal{M}_d$ over the rational numbers and those of affine space.
 In particular, one might be tempted to conjecture that $\mathcal{M}_d$ should be contractible over the complex numbers whenever $d$ is even.
 Nevertheless, using cohomology with finite coefficients, we shall see that this is not the case (cf. Theorem \ref{main finite} and Corollary \ref{not contractible}): \begin{thmx} If the integer $d$ is greater than or equal to $7$, then $\mathcal{M}_d$ is not contractible. \end{thmx}